fdinc/BetterTouchTool/.github/ISSUE_TEMPLATE.md

 #### Description of your bug/question/feature request...:

 **What kind of Mac are you using?**

+**Which input device (e.g. MacBook Trackad, Magic Mouse, Magic Trackpad Touch Bar) is affected by this?**

 **Which version of macOS are you running?**